SalomeMM/NYSL/README.md

 - HTML
 - CSS

-First project of the "Full Stack Web Development with JavaScript and MERN" bootcamp at Ubiqum Code Academy: https://ubiqum.com/programs/web-development-with-javascript-program/
+First project for the "Full Stack Web Development with JavaScript and MERN" Bootcamp at Ubiqum Code Academy: https://ubiqum.com/programs/web-development-with-javascript-program/